JetBrains/intellij-sdk-docs/basics/getting_started/deploying_plugin.md

 * When finished, click OK to close the Settings dialog box.

-* Restart *Intellij IDEA* so that your changes take effect.
+* Restart *IntelliJ IDEA* so that your changes take effect.